sstephensMCSE/template-engine-employee-summary/README.md

 Be sure to test out each class and verify it generates an object with the correct structure and methods.
 This structure will be crucial in order for the provided `render` function to work!

 ## Technology
--HTML
+- HTML
--Bootstrap CSS Framework
+- Bootstrap CSS Framework
--Node JS
+- Node JS
--inquirer
+- inquirer
--path
+- path
--jest
+- jest

 ## Demonstration